Darkguyaiman/Darkguyaiman/README.md

 🎓 I'm also a diploma student in Information Technology, passionate about building useful tools, collaborating on real-world projects, and contributing to the dev community.

-🔥 If you're an Apps Script developer too, feel free to explore my free and open-source SDKs.
+🔥 If you're an Apps Script developer too, feel free to explore my free and open-source starter kits.
 I designed them to help you integrate and deploy faster in your projects.

 <br clear="right"/>